 What’s the latest I can sign up?

-- Regardless of entry numbers, we will close entry to the race on 9th August
+- Regardless of entry numbers we will close entry to the race on the Sunday before the race.

 Can I enter on the day of the race?